Dutch Oven Cinnamon Rolls

 • This can be prepped ahead of time and baked when needed.
 Make up to 2 days in advance, bring to room temperature before baking as normal.

-• *This recipe uses either starter or commercial yeast.
+• This recipe uses either sourdough discard or commercial yeast.
 Use yeast for a quick bake if you want to make same day, or use starter for a longer ferment and a slightly sour taste.